 And if an employer suspects that your last job was terminated for a specific reason, they’ll almost always ask to talk to your previous manager as one of your references.
 Your manager won’t give every detail, but they may say something to indicate you were terminated and not laid off.
 And if you lied, you’ll be caught!

-So now let’s look at some good ways to explain why you were fired from your job, so make sure to keep reading until the end.
+Coming up soon, we’ll look at some good ways to explain why you were fired from your job, so make sure to keep reading until the end.

 First, we’ll look at being fired for performance-related issues, and then for misconduct.